Will-Stahl/distributed_systems_projects/Project_3/README.md

 ### ComparePeer

 This is a class that implements the `Comparator<T>` interface.
-It compares the load and latency index of peers (`ping` attribute) so that a `Set`'s sort function returns them in sorted order.
+It compares the load and latency index of peers (`ping` attribute) so that the `ArrayList`'s sort function returns them in sorted order.
 This way, our algorithm in the `DownloadAsClient()` function defined in `PeerNode.java` can make an accurate decision on what peer to query for a file.

 ## Handling Fault Tolerance Scenarios